The Different Types Of Logo Design

 Emblem Logo Design

-An emblem logo encases the company name within the design.
+An emblem logo design encases the company name within the design.
 Some examples include Starbucks, the NFL and Harley-Davidson Motorcycles.

 When to use a combination mark or emblem logos:

 The combination mark is a great choice for pretty much any business out there.
 It’s versatile, usually highly unique, and the most popular choice of logo among prominent companies.